Legal Statements, Terms & Conditions of Sale and Terms & Conditions of Purchase

 They also comply with Directive 2004/108/EC (Electromagnetic Compatibility), Directive 2013/35/EU (Electromagnetic Fields), Directive 2014/35/EU (Low Voltage) and Directive 2014/53/EU (RED Radio Equipment) where applicable.

-The Responsible Person established in the European Union responsible for compiling the Technical File as required by Directive 2006/42/EC is: Gillard Cutting Technology Limited, The Black Church, St. Mary's Place, Dublin, DO7 P4AX, Republic of Ireland.
+The Authorised Representative established in the European Union responsible for compiling the Technical File as required by Directive 2006/42/EC is: Gillard Cutting Technology Limited, The Black Church, St. Mary's Place, Dublin, DO7 P4AX, Republic of Ireland.

 Machines manufactured by Peter Gillard & Co.
 Limited for sale outside the European Union, European Free Trade Association area, Andorra, San Marino or Turkey will be UKCA Conformity Assessed unless otherwise agreed with us in writing prior to an order being placed.